 Before making changes to your diet, it can help to talk to a dietitian, your GP or a specialist nurse.
 This may be especially useful if you have any special dietary requirements or medical needs.

-When you are living with or after cancer, becoming more active can be a positive change to make in your life.
+When you are living with or after cancer, becoming more physically active during and after cancer treatment can be a positive change in your life.

-Being active before, during and after treatment can:
+Being active before, during and after treatment is safe.
+It can: